Raajzz/back-to-basics/css/john-smilga-css/notes-2.md

 - Cannot be applied to position:static
 - All elements have default 0, you can set it and manipulate it accordingly.

+# PSEUDO ELEMENTS

+- What's inline is the content itself (?)